blepping/ComfyUI-sonar/README.md

 Noise generation functions copied from https://github.com/Clybius/ComfyUI-Extra-Samplers with only minor modifications.
 I may have broken some of them in the process _or_ they may not have been suitable for use and I took them anyway.
 If they don't work it is not a reflection on the original source.

+`SonarPowerNoise` contributed by [elias-gaeros](https://github.com/elias-gaeros/).
+Thanks!

 ## Examples

+Unfortunately, right now these examples are somewhat incomplete and out of date.
+I hope to update them when I get the time.

 ### Guidance